-Acadia National Park
+Acadia National Park, Maine

-Glacier National Park
+Glacier National Park, Montana

-Grand Teton National Park
+Grand Teton National Park, Wyoming

 The dramatic Inspiration Point is flanked by a trifecta view of Jenny Lake, Grand Teton, and Mount St. John.
 Weddings are often held at the Signal Mountain Summit, which lends for incredible photo ops and unique vistas.
 The Chapel of the Transfiguration and Chapel of the Sacred Heart provides indoor options complete with equally beautiful views of the Teton Peaks.
 To hold a ceremony in the park, a special use permit is required and entrance fee policies apply.
-The permit application fee is a non-refundable $100, and there are a few fine-print restrictions you'll want to review with the park administration.
+The permit application fee is a non-refundable $125, and there are a few fine-print restrictions you'll want to review with the park administration.

-Olympic National Park
+Olympic National Park, Washington

-Sequoia and Kings Canyon National Park
+Sequoia and Kings Canyon National Park, California

 Ideal for couples planning an intimate, small to moderate fete, the park offers banquet rooms to accommodate 15 to 80 guests.
 The facilities are naturally outfitted with beyond breathtaking views of woods and mountain ranges.
 A special-use permit is required for events held at any location within the park.
-The application fee is a non-refundable $59.
+The application fee is a non-refundable $50.
 The permit fee will run you an additional charge of $125.

-Shenandoah National Park
+Shenandoah National Park, Virginia

-This Virginia retreat specializes in ceremonies and events of 100 people or less.
+This Virginia park specializes in ceremonies and events of 100 people or less.
 With kid-friendly activities available from horseback riding to hiking, it is a solid choice for those looking to keep guests thoroughly entertained.
 The park itself contains a ceremony space, restaurants, and plenty of outdoor settings with crazy beautiful mountain backdrops.
 Note that a special-use permit is required, and the Sky Land resort and Big Meadows lodge carry their own event rental fees.

-Virgin Islands National Park
+Virgin Islands National Park, U.S. Virgin Islands

 For a more exotic locale, the U.S. Virgin Island of St. John is the ultimate destination for a barefoot-on-the-beach affair.
 Trunk Bay Beach, ranked consistently among the top 10 beaches in the world, is all crystal blue waters and white sand heaven.
 In addition to the $50 permit fee, there is a $150 cost recovery fee for groups of 10 or more.
 A permit is required regardless of the number of guests in attendance.

-Yosemite National Park
+Yosemite National Park, California

 Yosemite is the ultimate in dramatic natural settings.
 It also offers couples the rarefied privilege of getting married in a chapel within park grounds.
 Iconic, gorgeous landmarks abound from Half Dome and El Capitan to Bridalveil and Yosemite Falls.
 Accommodations are easy, with a slew of historic hotels and lodges on site.
 Given its well-deserved popularity, you'll want to book your national park wedding well in advance (up to a year).
 The special-use permit cost is $150 with an additional $50 fee per hour if event monitoring is required.